canvas-medical/documentation/collections/_guides/team-based-care.md

         return result
 ```

-{% endtab %}

-{% tab GAA Super Users %}
-The minimum necessary rule requires that covered entities make reasonable efforts to limit access to protected health information to those in the workforce that need access based on their roles.
-Canvas allows you to limit access to established [Patient Groups](https://canvas-medical.zendesk.com/hc/en-us/articles/14701005818515-Patient-groups), ensuring that appropriate privacy restrictions are in place.
-Once the Patient Groups are defined in your admin settings, you can partner with your engineering team to leverage Protocols to programmatically add patients to the groups based on any patient attribute that is available to the Workflow Kit.

-{% include alert.html type="info" content="If you want to know what type of information is available to the Workflow Kit, replace ‘patient’ in the patient chart URL with ‘api/PatientProtocolInput'" %}

-{% endtab %}

-{% endtabs %}
 <br>
 <br>

 * * *
-### Routing work to the right team or individual
+### 3. Routing work to the right team or individual
-{% tabs RTI %}

-{% tab RTI Developers %}
+You’ll need to determine how you’ll leverage your care team, what types of tasks should be delegated, and to whom they should be assigned.
+Configuring [Teams]({{site.baseurl}}/documentation/teams/) allows you to assign the Canvas automated tasks to a team; however, the way we’ve grouped responsibilities may not be granular enough for you.
+You can use Protocols to re-route tasks based on their titles.
+Given a known task title, you can reassign to an individual or team, and also add labels.

-Work with your super users to use the following framework to determine how tasks can be rerouted to create efficiencies. <br><br>
+Use the following framework to determine how our automated tasks can be rerouted to create efficiencies. <br><br>
 When <b>X</b> occurs: When a task is created <br>
 Under <b>Y</b> conditions: `targeted_task_title ` = tbd <br>
 I want <b>Z</b> to happen: Assign to `group_name` or `pracitioner` and add `label(s)` <br>